Teachings of the Buddha are more important than ever

 Week 3 – Is enlightenment the same as going to heaven?

-Each talk will stand alone; you can choose and pick which one you’d like to attend.
+Each talk will stand alone.
+You can choose which ones you’d like to attend.

 Teacher profile